zzz845zz/kaist-cp.github.io/pages/join.md

     + [How to write papers and give talks that people can follow](https://people.mpi-sws.org/~dreyer/talks/talk-plmw17icfp.pdf), PLMW@ICFP 2017

 - **Use Derek's CGI model** when summarizing papers or writing proposals.
+  Analyze the context, gap, innovation, strength, and weakness of papers and proposals.
   Here's [an example](https://docs.google.com/document/d/1W8coma11JFp0JIaVqFnZYkEa0sBkgZ1ijTSh6j8c_Gw).